helllicht/ftp-sync/README.md

 │   └── whoa.png
 └── test.js <-- not uploaded
 ```
-If you want that only the exampleDir/test.js is ignored so use this syntax:
+If you want that only the `exampleDir/test.js` is ignored so use this syntax:
 ```
 # .syncignore
 exampleDir/test.js
 ```

 ### Folder
-When you want to ignore folders they have to end with /
+If you want to ignore folders, they must end with "/".
 ```
 willBeUploadedDir <-- does not work